msakarvadia/msakarvadia.github.io/_posts/2025-01-01-year_in_review.md

 related_posts: false
 ---

 As we approach the end of 2024, I want to reflect on my academic journey over the course of the year.
 I am around 2.5 years into my computer science PhD, which means I am either at the halfway point or close to it (in my department PhDs typically take ~5-7 years).
-My intended audience for this blog are fellow academics, anyone contemplating doing a PhD, and my Mom (i.e., folks still learning what doing a PhD may entail).
+My intended audience for this blog are fellow academics, anyone contemplating doing a PhD, and my mom (i.e., folks still learning what doing a PhD may entail).
 My goals in this post are:
 1. Describe the milestones I hit this year and the steps I followed to achieve them.
 2. Reflect on how my ability to process information and make decisions has evolved this year in the context of my day-to-day research workflow.